tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 This value is placed in an "encrypted_server_name" extension.

-The client MAY either omit the "server_name" extension or provide an innocuous dummy one (this is required for technical conformance with {{!RFC7540}}; Section 9.2.)
+The client MUST place the value of ESNIKeys.public_name in the "server_name" extension.
+(This is required for technical conformance with {{!RFC7540}};
+Section 9.2.)

+If the server negotiates TLS 1.3 or above and provides an "encrypted_server_name" extension in EncryptedExtensions, the client then processes the extension's "response_type" field:

+- If the value is "esni_accept", the client MUST check that the extension's "nonce" field matches ClientESNIInner.nonce and otherwise abort the connection with an "illegal_parameter" alert.
+The client then proceeds with the connection as usual, verifying the certificate against the desired name.

+- If the value is "esni_retry_request", the client proceeds with the handshake, verifying the certificate against ESNIKeys.public_name as described in
+  {{verify-public-name}}.
+If the handshake completes successfully, the client MUST abort the connection with an "esni_required" alert.

+  The client then processes the "retry_keys" field from the server's "encrypted_server_name" extension.
+If one of the values used a version known to the client, the client SHOULD retry the handshake with a new transport connection, using that value to encrypt the SNI.
+If no value is applicable, the client SHOULD retry with ESNI disabled.

+  The client MUST NOT use the server-provided retry keys until the handshake completes successfully.
+On success, it MUST NOT overwrite the DNS-provided keys with the retry keys.
+It MUST use the retry keys at most once and continue offering DNS-provided keys for subsequent connections.
+This avoids introducing a tracking vector, should a malicious server present client-specific retry keys.

-If the server does not negotiate TLS 1.3 or above, then the client MUST abort the connection with an "unsupported_version" alert.
+- If the field contains any other value, the client MUST abort the connection with an "illegal_parameter" alert.

-If the server does not provide an "encrypted_server_name" extension in EncryptedExtensions, the client MUST abort the connection with an "illegal_parameter" alert.
-Moreover, it MUST check that ClientESNIInner.nonce matches the value of the "encrypted_server_name" extension provided by the server, and otherwise abort the connection with an "illegal_parameter" alert.
+If the server negotiates an earlier version of TLS, or if it does not provide an "encrypted_server_name" extension in EncryptedExtensions, the client proceeds with the handshake, verifying the certificate against ESNIKeys.public_name as described in {{verify-public-name}}.
+The client MUST NOT enable the False Start optimization {{RFC7918}}.
+If the handshake completes successfully, the client MUST abort the connection with an "esni_required" alert.
+It then SHOULD retry the handshake with a new transport connection and encrypted SNI disabled.

+[[TODO: Key replacement is significantly less scary than saying that ESNI-naive servers bounce ESNI off.
+Is it worth defining a strict mode toggle in the ESNI keys, for a deployment to indicate it is ready for that? ]]

+The client MUST NOT treat this as a signal to disable encrypted SNI until the handshake completes successfully.

+Clients SHOULD implement a limit on retries caused by "esni_retry_request" or servers which do not acknowledge the "encrypted_server_name" extension.
+If the client does not retry in either scenario, it MUST report an error to the calling application.

+### Verifying against the public name {#verify-public-name}

+When the server cannot decrypt or does not process the "encrypted_server_name" extension, it continues with the handshake using the cleartext "server_name" extension instead (see {{server-behavior}}).
+Clients that offer ESNI then verify the certificate with the public name, as follows:

+- If the server resumed a session or negotiated parameters not based on certificates, the client MUST abort the connection with an illegal_parameter alert.
+This case is invalid because {{client-behavior}} requires the client to only offer ESNI-established sessions, and {{server-behavior}} requires the server to decline ESNI-established sessions if it did not accept ESNI.

+- The client MUST verify that the certificate is valid for ESNIKeys.public_name.
+  If invalid, it MUST abort the connection with the appropriate alert.

+- If the server requests a client certificate, the client MUST respond with an empty Certificate message, denoting no client certificate.

+Note that verifying a connection for the public name does not verify it for the origin.
+The TLS implementation MUST NOT surface such connections as successful to the application.
+It additionally MUST ignore all session tickets and session IDs presented by the server.
+These connections are only used to trigger retries, as described in {{client-behavior}}.
+This may be implemented, for instance, by reporting a failed connection with a dedicated error code.

-## Client-Facing Server Behavior
+## Client-Facing Server Behavior {#server-behavior}

-Upon receiving an "encrypted_server_name" extension, the client-facing server MUST first perform the following checks:

-- If it is unable to negotiate TLS 1.3 or greater, it MUST abort the connection with a "handshake_failure" alert.
+Upon receiving an "encrypted_server_name" extension, the client-facing server MUST check that it is able to negotiate TLS 1.3 or greater.
+If not, it MUST abort the connection with a "handshake_failure" alert.

-- If the ClientEncryptedSNI.record_digest value does not match the cryptographic hash of any known ESNIKeys structure, it MUST abort the connection with an "illegal_parameter" alert.
-This is necessary to prevent downgrade attacks.
+If the ClientEncryptedSNI.record_digest value does not match the cryptographic hash of any known ESNIKeys structure, it MUST ignore the extension and proceed with the connection, with the following
-  [[OPEN ISSUE: We looked at ignoring the extension but concluded this was better.]]
+behavior:

+- It MUST include the "encrypted_server_name" extension in EncryptedExtensions message with the "response_type" field set to "esni_retry_requested" and the "retry_keys" field set to one or more ESNIKeys structures with up-to-date keys.
+Servers MAY supply multiple ESNIKeys values of different versions.
+This allows a server to support multiple versions at once.

+- The server MUST NOT resume any sessions offered by the client that were established without ESNI.

+If the ClientEncryptedSNI.record_digest value does match the cryptographic hash of a known ESNIKeys, the server performs the following checks:

 - If the ClientEncryptedSNI.key_share group does not match one in the ESNIKeys.keys, it MUST abort the connection with an "illegal_parameter" alert.